 Still, some of the legal controls discussed here, such as possible restrictions on a driver’s license and procedures for securing disability parking plates and placards, may be especially relevant for older drivers.

-Time limits: Drivers of all ages must renew their licenses every five years.
+Time limits: Drivers of all ages must renew their licenses every eight years.

 Vision test: Required at renewal.
 DSD personnel will conduct a test free, or if more comprehensive testing is required, drivers may be required to have an exam performed by an outside ophthalmologist or optometrist, who must complete a Vision Examination Form.

 Written test: May be required at the discretion of DSD personnel.